litexlang/litex-official-documents/Homepage.md

-# Litex: Simply Scale Formal Reasoning
+# Litex: Simply Scale Formal Reasoning In AI Era

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*